 Skip to main content

-All examples in this topic use the kttm-v2-2019-08-25.json.gz dataset bundled with the Imply distribution of Apache Druid.
+All examples in this topic use the kttm-v2-2019-08-25.json.gz dataset, which comes bundled with Imply's distribution of Apache Druid®.
 To load this dataset, open the Druid console and click Load data > Batch-SQL > Example data.
 Select KoalasToTheMax one day from the list of datasets.

 Setup